avive/avive.github.io/readme.md

 - Lead a successfull acquisition tech due-dilligence process
 - Built and scaled engineering team to support explosive growth
 - Architected backend systems and video players that could handle millions of users
+- Raised $10M round a from prominent Silicon Valley investors

 <br/>